deepset-ai/haystack-home/content/blog/benchmarking-haystack-pipelines/index.md

 The box-plots above show that:

 - The `all-MiniLM-L6-v2` and the `msmarco-distilroberta-base-v2` embedding models outperform the `all-mpnet-base-v2`
-- `msmarco-distilroberta-base-v2` has more compact results, indicating that this model is more stable to `top_k` and `chunk_size` parameter variations than the other models
+- The `msmarco-distilroberta-base-v2` scores have less variance, indicating that this model is more stable to `top_k` and `chunk_size` parameter variations than the other models
 - All three embedding models have an outlier corresponding to the highest-scoring and lowest-scoring parameter combination
 - Not surprisingly, all the lowest scores outliers correspond to `top_k=1` and `chunk_size=64`
 - The highest scores outliers correspond to `top_k=3`  and a `chunk_size` of `128` or `256`

-Since we have the ground truth answers, we focus on the **Semantic Similarity Answer** in the previous analysis**,** but let’s also look at the **Faithfulness** and **Context Relevance** scores for a few examples.
+Since we have the ground truth answers, we focuses on the **Semantic Similarity Answer**, but let’s also look at the **Faithfulness** and **Context Relevance** scores for a few examples.
 For that, we will need to load the detailed scores:

 ```python
 detailed_best_sas_df = pd.read_csv("results/aragog_results/detailed_all-MiniLM-L6-v2__top_k:3__chunk_size:128.csv")